-Asparagus is planted in trenches.
+Plant asparagus in trenches.
 Mark 7 rows using a plumb line, to ensure that your rows are straight.
 Dig trenches 6 inches wide by 12 inches deep.
 Place your trenches 2 feet apart.
 Then mound the soil up inside the trenches at least 6 inches.

 Soak your asparagus crown roots in compost tea while you prepare the trenches.
 They will take a long drink and be ready for the soil if they’ve had a chance to draw in some moisture before planting.

 When you are ready to plant, drape the asparagus crowns over the mound in the trench, letting the roots wrap down on either side of the mound.
-Space your asparagus plants 17 inches apart with 7 plants per 10 foot trench.
+Space your asparagus plants 17 inches apart with 7 plants per 10-foot trench.
 Cover the crown with dirt, until the soil is level with the ground.